-As the belt driven bike is really just a belt rolling over a relay system, there is little to no noise here.
-You’ll barely even notice that there is a spin bike there.
+As the belt-driven bike is really just a belt rolling over a relay system, there is little to no noise here.
+You’ll barely even notice that there is an indoor cycling bike there.

-Belt driven spin bikes can be more expensive than a chain driven bike because
+Belt driven indoor cycling bikes can be more expensive than a chain driven bike because

-Belt driven bikes need very precise measurements when the belt is being fitted at the time of manufacturing or else the belt will weaken very quickly and become ineffective, leaving the bike unuseable.
+Belt-driven bikes need very precise measurements when the belt is being fitted at the time of manufacturing or else the belt will weaken very quickly and become ineffective, leaving the bike unusable.

-More people also want a less noisier bike and so the demand for belt driven bikes is greater.
+More people also want a less noisy bike and so the demand for belt-driven bikes is greater.

 It all comes down to economics 101 – supply and demand.

-At the end of the day, whether you purchase a chain or a belt driven spin bike you are still going to get exactly what you want out of it – an incredible effective workout.
+At the end of the day, whether you purchase a chain or a belt-driven indoor cycling bike you are still going to get exactly what you want out of it – an incredibly effective workout.

-They perform the exact same task as the spin bike but it just depends if you want the feel of the outdoor bike that a chain driven bike will provide or a smoother, quieter cycle that the belt driven bike will.
+They perform the exact same task as the indoor cycling bike but it just depends if you want the feel of the outdoor bike that a chain-driven bike will provide or a smoother, quieter cycle that the belt-driven bike will.